nolanlawson/dotjs-2016/readme.md

 So at the time, technologies like Flash and Silverlight posed a real challenge to the open web.

+These were proprietary, vendor-specific platforms that were _on_ the web, but not really _of_ the web.
+In a way, they fed off of the web.

 --

 ## In many ways, they were just better

 ???

+And they posted a real threat, because in many ways they were just better.

 If you wanted to build really cutting-edge web applications, then Flash, Silverlight, and similar technologies were compelling alternatives to the open web, because they had a lot more crucial features that the web lacked.